-The Directors acknowledge their responsibility for preparing the financial statements for the year ended 31 December 2015, which give a true and fair view of the state of affairs of the Company and of the Group at that date and of the Group's results and cash flows for the year then ended and are properly prepared on going concern basis in accordance with the statutory requirements and applicable accounting standards.
+The Directors acknowledge their responsibility for preparing the financial statements for the year ended 31 December 2016, which give a true and fair view of the state of affairs of the Company and of the Group at that date and of the Group's results and cash flows for the year then ended and are properly prepared ongoing concern basis in accordance with the statutory requirements and applicable accounting standards.

-The statement of the Auditor of the Company about their reporting responsibilities on the financial statements of the Company is set out in the Auditor's Report on pages 66 and 67.
+The statement of the Auditor of the Company about their reporting responsibilities on the financial statements of the Company is set out in the Auditor's Report on pages 62 to 65.